sendahug/send-hug-frontend/README.md

 12. **popUp** - A sub-component displaying a popup screen with a form for editing items (posts or a user's display name).
 13. **searchResults** - A component to display the results of the user's search.
 14. **settings** - Lets the user control their settings for various components, such as the notifications component.
+15. **siteMap** - A site map, containing a list of the site's pages.
-15. **userPage** - Displays the user's data as fetched from the backend, as well as a list of the user's posts (as myPost component).
+16. **userPage** - Displays the user's data as fetched from the backend, as well as a list of the user's posts (as myPost component).

 ### Interfaces